 Bills for service are due and payable on the day issued and become delinquent after 20 days.
 Late fees are assessed the 21st day after the billing date.
-Payment can be made by U.S. Postal Service, via Smart Hub at clpud.org, by iPhone app, Android app, by phone at 844-239-0076, or at one of Central Lincoln’s offices or authorized pay stations.
+Payment can be made by U.S. Postal Service, via Smart Hub at clpud.org, by iPhone app, Android app, by phone at (877) 265-3211, at one of Central Lincoln’s offices, or at an authorized pay station or drop box location.
 Central Lincoln also offers an AutoPay program; for information and to sign-up go to Smart Hub at clpud.org.

 Central Lincoln offers qualifying Landlords the option of entering into an Automatic Hook-Up Service Agreement to facilitate tenant transitions.
 Under the AHUS Agreement, landlords automatically resume responsibility for service when a rental unit is vacant.
 Billing is automatic and includes all kilowatt hours at the current rate, plus prorated basic charge.
 The landlord is not assessed a processing charge, although new tenants opening accounts in their own names will be billed Central Lincoln’s standard processing fee.
 To qualify for AHUS, landlords must have established excellent credit with Central Lincoln.